mieubrisse/personal-writing/anxiety-emotions-freedom/post.md

 Fortunately, I am wiser now and listen to my therapist's advice to sit with the anxiety.
 I did none of those things.

 Instead, I recognized the fact that I was anxious without judgment and laid down to meditate for 15 minutes.
-Feeling less panicky, I blocked my Instgram and walked in the sunshine to a favorite cafe with a pen and my journal.
+Feeling less panicky, I blocked my Instagram and walked in the sunshine to a favorite cafe with a pen and my journal.
 I got some favorite food, and explored where the negative feelings might be coming from.

 When I finished, the anxiety at least was no longer a mystery: there were seven distinct things that had been swimming below the surface.
 This alone was progress for I was no longer "out of control".
 I was simply having a sensible reaction to perceived pressures in my life.